What does the Bible say about the Trinity? Part 3

 3. Holy Spirit and the Son (Jesus) are one (John 14:15-21)

 What does the Bible say about the trinity?
-The Bible says there is one God: the Father is God, the Son is God, and the Holy Spirit is God.
+The Bible says there is one God: The Father is God, the Son is God, and the Holy Spirit is God.
 If the Father, Son, and the Holy Spirit are all God and there is one God, then the Father, Son, and the Holy Spirit are one God.
 If the Father, Son, and the Holy Spirit are one God, then the Father, Son, and Holy Spirit as persons are one.

 If God is a Spirit, then the Father, Son, and Holy Spirit are a Spirit at the same time.
 If the Father, Son, and Holy Spirit are as Spirit at the same time, then there is a trinity.
 When you put it all together, the trinity is three persons who are a manifestation of the same God.